Cape Hatteras National Seashore: Beach conservation

 In January 2012, the National Park Service instituted its new, and final, ORV management plan.
 Twenty-eight of the seashore's 67 miles are set aside as year-round ORV routes, with only 26 miles designated as year-round vehicle-free areas for pedestrians, families, and wildlife.
 The remaining 13 miles of seashore are seasonally open to ORVs.
-For instance, during the first week of July 2012, while less than 20 miles of the beaches are accessible by ORVs, an additional 31.6 miles were open to pedestrians, meaning 78% of the Seashore was open to visitors in some form.
+For instance, during the first week of July 2012, while less than 20 miles of the beaches were accessible by ORVs, an additional 31.6 miles were open to pedestrians, meaning 78% of the Seashore was open to visitors in some form.
 The plan also proposes new parking facilities, ORV ramps, and water shuttles to increase visitor access to beaches.